 Because many pet parents prefer to feed grain-free diets to their fur kids, it’s no surprise that some brands, such as Blue Buffalo, offer a grain-free gastrointestinal option.
 Natural Veterinary Diet GI Gastrointestinal Support Grain-Free canned cat food is ideal for felines who need an easy-to-digest diet.

-Prescription diets that are specially formulated for food allergies avoid common allergens found in standard diets.
+Veterinary diets that are specially formulated for food allergies avoid common allergens found in standard diets.
 They are made either from a single, novel protein source or hydrolyzed proteins, meaning the proteins have been broken down into small pieces that avoid detection by the pet’s immune system.

 Purina Pro Plan Veterinary Diets HA Hydrolyzed Formula is a dry dog food that utilizes a vegetarian formula containing a single hydrolyzed protein source (soy).
 Cats also can benefit from hydrolyzed proteins, such as those included in Hill’s Prescription Diet z/d Original Skin/Food Sensitivities dry food.
 This diet also contains omega-3 and omega-6 fatty acids for a healthy coat and skin.